 Top tip If you suffer from pimples on your chest and/or back – sweeping toner over these areas will help minimise the break-outs.

 OK so there you have it!
-Isn’t it time to stop writing-off toners as a clever marketing ploy and start reaping the benefits they offer!
+Now you know why you should use toner, isn’t it time to stop writing them off as a clever marketing ploy and start reaping the benefits they offer!
 Happy toning!

 To tone or not to tone that is the question?
 Any toning tips you’d like to share or fab toning products you think I and others should discover?
 I would love to hear your thoughts – get in touch via the comments box below